peterpeterparker/daviddalbusco.com/src/blog/dynamically-create-canister-smart-contracts-in-motoko.md

 The manager - or `Main` actor - contains more logic, so I will break it down into steps before presenting it in its entirety.

-As mentioned before, it creates dynamically canisters.
-Therefore it can or should - depends of the use case - keep track of those that have been created - e.g. by stacking the canister ID that have been created within an `Hashmap`.
+As mentioned before, it creates dynamic canisters.
+Therefore it can or should, depending on the use case, keep track of those that have been created — e.g., by stacking the canister ID that have been created within an `Hashmap`.

-However, once again for simplicity reason, in this article I only keep track of the last smart contract that has been initialized with the help of a stable variable `canisterId`.
+However, for the sake of simplicity, in this article I only keep track of the last smart contract that has been initialized with the help of a stable variable `canisterId`.

 ```javascript
 actor Main {